adblockplus/testpages.adblockplus.org/README.md

 - The `subscribes to a link` test case is expected to fail on the local run, because it requires an `https` server which `runserver.py` does not provide.
-- The `Sitekey` test case is also expected to fail locally, because it requires a request redirection to http://localhost:4000 which `runserver.py` does not provide.
+- The `Sitekey` and `WebSocket` test cases are also expected to fail locally, because they require a request redirection to http://localhost:4000 and http://localhost:4001 which `runserver.py` does not provide.